Understanding the Problem

 Apply the Law

 Under North Carolina law, what happens to a marital home at death depends on the deed and how the property was titled.
 If the spouses held title as tenants by the entirety, the surviving spouse becomes sole owner automatically and the home is not part of the estate.
 If the decedent owned the property alone (or as a tenant in common), title to that real estate vests in the heirs at death by intestacy, subject to estate administration and the surviving spouse’s statutory options.
-Rental income typically follows ownership; however, a personal representative can seek court authority to manage or lease real property when needed for administration, and a surviving spouse may elect a life estate that carries possessory and income rights.
+Rental income typically follows ownership; however, a personal representative can seek court authority to manage or lease real property when needed for administration, and a surviving spouse may elect a life estate that carries possessory rights and, depending on the property and election, may affect income rights.

 Key Requirements

-• Account for spousal rights: The surviving spouse can elect a statutory life estate in certain real property, including the dwelling, which includes the right to possess and receive income during the life estate.
+- Account for spousal rights: The surviving spouse can elect a statutory life estate in certain real property, including the dwelling, which includes the right to possess the property during the life estate.

-• Rental income follows ownership: Post-death rent generally belongs to the current owners (or life tenant), and may be prorated around the date of death when a lease period spans that date.
+- Rental income follows ownership: Post-death rent generally belongs to the current owners, subject to estate administration and any valid life estate, and may be prorated around the date of death when a lease period spans that date.

 What the Statutes Say